grzegorz-siekaniec/bits-of-this-bits-of-that/_posts/2021-10-27-solving-generalized-assignment-problem-using-branch-and-price.md

 Note that each subproblem is independent so in principle they could be solved in parallel.
 However due to Python Global Interpreter Lock (GIL) that prevent CPU-bounded threads to run in parallel, they are solved sequentially.
 Additionally depending on your Gurobi license, you might not be allowed to solve all those models in parallel even if Python would allow it.

-Below you can find example of one of the RMPs solved:
+Below you can find example of one of the RMPs:

 ```
 \ Model GAP_RMP_2